 For more information, see the full course description.

 If you are not registered as a PhD student at UiT the deadline for application is 1 December 2020.
 You apply through UiTs local application portal.
 The application code is 9304 and you must add the course code (GEO-8131) as a comment.

 Costs covered for DEEP members

-All DEEP members will get their travel and accomodation costs in Tromsø covered if they want to register for this course.
+All DEEP members will get their travel and accomodation costs in Tromsø covered if they want to travel to Tromsø.
 Contact DEEP at firstname.lastname@example.org for more information.